- Design a Product

 Finally, Shapeways can only handle model information – not rigs.
 You'll have to 'bake' the pose into the model before exporting it.

 I'm probably stating the obvious here but some parts of your model may have to endure some rather large forces.
 For example, creating a very fat (and heavy!) character on two very thin legs is a bad idea as they might just snap off under the weight.
+Check with the various material pages what the minimum thicknesses should be in the material you want to 3D print in.

 Draw a curve around the contact points of your object with the floor.
 Next, take a look from the top of your model and see if the bulk of its mass fits inside this curve.
 If it does, it'll be pretty stable.
 If it doesn't then you may want to take some additional steps (see below).